concord-consortium/lab/readme.md

 In addition there are minimized versions of all of these files.

-When working on the source code please keep commits of these generated JavaScript files separate from commits to the `src/` directory to make is easier to see and understand the changes that make up the source code narrative.
+When working on the source code please keep commits of these generated JavaScript files separate from commits to the `src/` directory to make it easier to see and understand the changes that make up the source code narrative.

 ### Generated examples: examples/